MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 The wizard will use your inputs to craft a step-by-step plan for you to follow.

-### MacOS Platform Single Sign-On
+### Platform Credential for macOS

-To enable macOS Platform Single Sign-On (PSSO),
+To enable Platform Credential for macOS;
 - Your Mac must have an operating system of at least macOS 13 Ventura (macOS 14 Sonoma is recommended), and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).
 - The device must be MDM enrolled with SSO extension payload configured to support Platform Single Sign-On (PSSO) with the UserSecureEnclaveKey.

-You can also go passwordless with PSSO with smart card authentication.
-This is only supported for macOS 14 Sonoma and later versions.
+Support for other Mobile Device Management (MDM) providers will be added in future releases.

+### macOS Platform Single Sign-On with SmartCard

+To enable macOS Platform Single Sign-On (PSSO) with SmartCard, your Mac must have an operating system of at least macOS 14 Sonoma, and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).

 Support for other Mobile Device Management (MDM) providers will be added in future releases.

 ## Plan the project